connectome-neuprint/neuPrint/README.md

 ![Property Graph Model](pgmv1.svg)

 All nodes have a time stamp indicating last update in the format YYYY-MM-DDTHH:MM:SS.
 Segments with greater than a specified number of synaptic densities are labeled Neuron.
+Note: ConnectsTo weights are equal to the number of SynapsesTo relationships for a particular connection.
+Assuming that the ratio of pre to post for each synaptic connection can be 1:1 or 1:many but never many:1, this is equal to number of postsynaptic densities for a connection.

 ### :Neuron/:Segment properties
 * pre: number of presynaptic densities